 Dog seem to do it a lot, but why?
-There are a few theories as to why dogs eat grass.
+Does it mean anything if your dog is eating grass?
+What should you do if they are eating grass?
+There are a few reasons why dogs eat grass, quickly summarised as :

 Dogs Like The Taste Of Grass

-Dogs eat grass beacuse they enjoy it.
+Dogs eat grass because they enjoy it.
 They like the taste.
 Mine do, especially the tender fresh shoots - they love it, and chomp happily for ages.

 To Supplement Their Diet